-For maximum credit, be sure to complete any assigned Gap Finder Diagnostic module by its due date.
+Complete any assigned Gap Finder Diagnostic module by its due date so you can receive all points for the assignment, even if you answered some questions incorrectly.
 Your grade is reported to your Scores page.

 When you finish a Gap Finder Diagnostic module, its Results page shows you how you did, including your knowledge by topic and any recommended modules.
 The recommended study modules may be different from the Dynamic Study Modules in your course.

-From here, you can choose to review the Gap Finder questions (review questions) or to start a recommended module, with content that targets your weaknesses
+From your Results page, you can choose to review the Gap Finder questions (review questions) or to start a recommended module, with content that targets your weaknesses.